Dual Quaternion Based Contact Modeling for Fast and Smooth Collision Recovery of Quadrotors: Introduction

-The mathematical foundation for rigid-body impacts is well-established, with the impulse-based approach to simultaneous collision resolution \cite{CannyJohn} providing the foundations for modern work such as a high-speed recovery controller for a quadrotor based on the classical matrix-based formulation to estimate post-impact states \cite{MarkMuller}.
-Existing work also models impacts by solving linear complementarity problems (LCP) in the inertial frame \cite{Stewart}, and remains a valuable choice in the field of robotics, such as MuJoCo contact solving software \cite{todorov2012mujoco} or recent work developing an LCP contact model for UAVs \cite{Abazari}.
+\textbf{Related Work.} The mathematical foundation for rigid-body impacts is well-established, with the impulse-based collision resolution \cite{CannyJohn} providing the foundations for modern work such as a high-speed quadrotor recovery controller of \cite{MarkMuller}, which estimates post-impact states from a classical matrix-based formulation.
+Impacts are also modeled by solving linear complementarity problems (LCP) in the inertial frame \cite{Stewart} such as MuJoCo contact solving software \cite{todorov2012mujoco} and a recent LCP contact model for UAVs \cite{Abazari}.

-Parallel to these developments, dual quaternions have emerged as a superior alternative to matrix algebra for UAV flight control.
-First introduced by Clifford \cite{Clifford1871}, dual quaternions offer a compact, singularity-free representation of 6-DOF motion by mapping the group of rigid-body transformations $SE(3)$ to the unit dual quaternion manifold.
-We refer the reader to \cite{McCarthy} for practical examples.
-This allows for the simultaneous representation of rotation and translation as a single screw displacement, eliminating the need for decoupled coordinate frames.
-Several works have demonstrated that dual quaternion-based control laws offer superior computational efficiency compared to matrix-based approaches \cite{Wang2014}.
-It is also shown that dual quaternions allow for control laws that couple rotation and translation into a single, singularity-free operation making them more efficient and numerically stable than their matrix counterparts \cite{FilipeTsiotras}.
-Therefore, they have been widely used for trajectory tracking \cite{DualQuat2Quad,dqnmpc2025}.

-Despite these advances, dual quaternions have not been studied for hybrid modeling of UAV collisions or recovery control.
-Recovery frameworks like \cite{MarkMuller} rely on classical matrix-based physics that resolve impacts in decoupled translational and rotational spaces.
-This introduces a sequence of state transformations which not only incurs unnecessary computational overhead but also introduces numerical errors.
-By forcing a discrete jump across disparate coordinate representations, these methods fail to capture the intrinsic coupling of impact forces, leading to suboptimal recovery responses.